 - Dr. Keith Tse, DC

-We are pleased to be one of the few providers of the Graston Technique® and Rocktape IASTM to the York Region community!
+Used more and more now by manual therapists like chiropractors, physiotherapists and massage therapists, we are pleased to be one of the few providers of the Graston Technique® and Rocktape IASTM to the York Region community!
 This remarkable procedure allows us to detect and treat areas of “scar tissue” or adhesions in muscles, tendons and ligaments that can lead to pain and dysfunction.

 It has become a popular soft tissue treatment for pro athletes and sports teams in the NBA, NFL, NHL and MLB all utilize it to help players get better faster.